rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 do so as you would for 0-9-1.
 Clients connecting with 0-9-1 and 0-8 will continue to work on the same port.

+The following two configuration options (which are specific to the AMQP 1.0 adapter) are accepted in the `rabbitmq_amqp1_0` section of the configuration file.

 AMQP 1.0 conceptually allows connections that are not authenticated with SASL (i.e. where no username and password is supplied).
 By default these will connect as the "guest" user.
-To change this, set 'default_user' to a string with the name of the user to use, or the atom 'none' to prevent unauthenticated connections.
+To change this, set `default_user` to a string with the name of the user to use, or the atom `none` to prevent unauthenticated connections.

+    {default_user, "guest"}

+The `protocol_strict_mode` setting controls how strictly peers must conform to the specification.
+The default is not to enforce strictness, which allows non-fatal byte-counts in frames and inaccuracies in flow-control from peers.

+    {protocol_strict_mode, false}

 # Interoperability with AMQP 0-9-1